 We do not usually give time frames unless something is visibly near completion on the project tracker.
 This includes features, contracts, and integration with other projects.
 If something is immediately pending to be merged within the code base, it will be visible as an open PR (pull request) in the repository.

 We are always looking for talented and experienced individuals.
-Please send your résumé/CV to email@example.com.
+Please visit our careers page.

 You can set up a node to run on a test network or the Ethereum mainnet right now.
-The node will not be able to participate in fulfilling shared requests yet, but will in the near future.
-However, it can be used to fulfill requests sent to it and you can add external adapters to it for extending its functionality.
+The node will not be able to participate in fulfilling service agreement requests yet, but will in the near future.
+However, it can be used to fulfill requests sent to your oracle contract address and you can add external adapters to it for extending its functionality.

 Running a Chainlink Node